SAML-Toolkits/python3-saml/README.md

         },
         // If you need to specify requested attributes, set a
         // attributeConsumingService. nameFormat, attributeValue and
-        // friendlyName can be ommited
+        // friendlyName can be omitted
         "attributeConsumingService": {
-                // OPTIONAL: only specifiy if SP requires this.
+                // OPTIONAL: only specify if SP requires this.
                 // index is an integer which identifies the attributeConsumingService used
                 // to the SP.
 SAML toolkit supports configuring only one attributeConsumingService
                 // but in certain cases the SP requires a different value.
 Defaults to '1'.